simz089s/lswebhomework3/README.md

 ```

-My name is:
+My name is: Simon

-I like to:
+I like to: eat sushi

-I'm learning:
+I'm learning: computer science

 ```